16 Healthiest Starbucks Foods to Order in 2025

 There are 8 grams of protein and 4 grams of fiber packed into this healthy Starbucks food, and it’s a well-rounded option if you want something that’s both delicious and filling.
 However, the carbohydrate and sodium content may not work for those following very low-carb or low-sodium diets.

-Starbucks Spicy Falafel Pocket Nutritional Overview
+Starbucks Spicy Falafel Pocket Nutritional Info (per 94-gram serving):

 • Calories: 230